-Prerequisite: MUS272; MUS274; consent of instructor Enrollment Comments: This is a writing intensive course.
+Prerequisite: MUS272; MUS274; consent of instructor

-A study of the music of Western Civilization from antiquity through the mid 1700s.
+A study of the music of Western Civilization from antiquity through the mid-1700s.
 The course will reference both secular and sacred music.
 Students will explore the lives and music of major genres, musicians and composers from the covered periods of music.

 MUS341.
-Western Music from 1750 (3) 🐿
+Western Music from 1750 (3)